"FOOD FIGHT!""FOOD FIGHT!"

 .
 The object of this achievement is to kill 40 turkeys without letting the buff drop.
 As such, every time you kill a turkey, you'll have 30 seconds from each kill to find and slaughter another one.
 Do this successfully 40 times, and you'll get Turkinator.

-This achievement attracted no small number of complaints last year, mostly due to uneven mob spawns and griefing by other players (druids abusing Travel Form
+This achievement has attracted a number of complaints, mostly due to uneven mob spawns and griefing by other players (druids abusing Travel Form

 were a particular sore point).
-While this year's holiday will probably be less hectic, as many players already have the Pilgrim meta on their mains, you're still better off abandoning attempts at The Turkinator for a day or two if your server's very busy.
-While there are a lot of turkeys available in both zones and they respawn quickly, it can still be difficult to get a perfect 40-mob killing spree if you have serious competition for the spawns.
+While many players already have the Pilgrim meta on their mains and the holiday's likely to be populated largely by new alts, you may have a better shot at getting Turkinator done in one go if you wait a day or two.
+While there are a lot of turkeys available in both Tirisfal and Elwynn and they respawn quickly, it can still be difficult to get a perfect 40-mob killing spree if you have serious competition for the spawns.
 I'll put it this way -- finding and killing as many turkeys as you want at any point during this holiday is not difficult.
 It's finding and killing 40 of them within 30 seconds of each other with competition nearby that can get hairy.

-I've been able to manage this for two years running by circling Brightwater Lake in Tirisfal, but even if you don't work with a set path, you can make it easier by making a /tar Wild Turkey
+I've been able to manage this on multiple characters simply by circling Brightwater Lake in Tirisfal, but even if you don't work with a set path, you can make it easier by making a /tar Wild Turkey

 macro and just spamming it.
 Nearby turkeys will light up, so head for the nearest kill, spam the macro again, and keep at it.
 As an aside -- yes, players with instant nukes have a significant advantage here, so just be aware that any competition from nearby druids and mages (among others) can put a real dent in your ability to do Turkinator.